 A Sermon on Matthew 24:14Read more

-Continuing his sermon series with Matthew 24:14, Dr. Martyn Lloyd-Jones teaches on the Gospel — although we have heard what it is not, what is it?
-What is the way of escape that is offered to followers of Jesus?
-What is the Kingdom of God that we read so much about in the Gospels?
-First, the Gospel is good news.
-This good news is about God’s action, not man’s, and it is directly related to the Kingdom of God.
-This is the realm in which God rules and reigns in the hearts of men.
-This Kingdom is related to the good news of the Gospel because it is a demonstration that God has not given up on mankind, thus becoming a beacon of hope for a lost world.
+In this sermon in a series on Matthew 24:14 titled “The Kingdom of God,” Dr. Martyn Lloyd-Jones teaches on what the gospel is, not just what it is not.
+What is the way of escape that is offered to followers of Jesus and what is the kingdom of God found so often in the gospels?
+First, the gospel is good news.
+This good news is about God’s action, not humanity’s, and it is directly related to the kingdom of God.
+This is the realm in which God rules and reigns in the hearts of people.
+This kingdom is related to the good news of the gospel because it is a demonstration that God has not given up on humankind, thus becoming a beacon of hope for a lost world.
 Dr. Lloyd-Jones concludes with addressing God’s relationship to history.
 First, He is in control of all things.
-Second, God has acted, and is still acting in, history.
-From the very first pages of Scripture, God’s hand in the movement of history is clear: from the Fall of man, to His promise to Abraham of a coming ruler, to the cross of Christ.
-We can trust His control over history because He has faithfully acted in history, keeping His promises and staying faithful to His character.
+Second, God has acted, and is still acting, throughout history.
+From the very first pages of Scripture, God’s hand in the movement of history is clear: from the fall of humanity, to His promise to Abraham of a coming ruler, to the cross of Christ.
+All can trust His control over history because He has faithfully acted in history, keeping His promises, and staying faithful to His character.

 Additional Scripture Translations